Relewise/relewise-sdk-csharp-extensions/README.md

 ### Wiring up the SDK Client

 We provide a lot of ways to easily add the clients you need.
-The standard way to do that is using the following code:
+The default way to do that is using the following code:
 ```csharp
 services.AddRelewise(options =>
      {